How to watch NASA fire up its massive SLS moon rocket on Saturday

-NASA has big dreams for 2021.
-One of its main goals is to launch Artemis I, an uncrewed moon mission meant to show the Orion spacecraft and Space Launch System rocket can safely send humans to our lunar neighbor.
+One of NASA's main goals for 2021 is to launch Artemis I, an uncrewed moon mission meant to show the Orion spacecraft and Space Launch System rocket can safely send humans to our lunar neighbor.
 But first, NASA plans to make some noise with a fiery SLS test on Saturday.

 NASA is nearing the end of the Green Run test series that puts the core stage -- which the agency describes as "the backbone of the SLS rocket" -- through its paces before it actually launches off this rock sometime in the future.